HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 {{ figure_markup(
   image="structured-data-usage-by-type.jpg",
   caption="Structured data usage",
   description="Bar chart showing the popularity of different structured data types across the web.
-Of all (mobile) pages in our data: RDFa is on 60.61%, Open Graph tags are on 57.45%, Twitter tags are on 37.48%, Microdata is on 24.91%, Facebook tags are on 8.15%, Dublin Core tags are on 1.22%, Microformats are used on 0.68%, and microformats2 are used on 0.11%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT3kZ1Ys-9tId-WBa_8muMzrTAu1Ad5TXYgkopXMmBVc1xmd2N_4PZIpEZEOqRL7baymle0kHzaC6KY/pubchart?oid=501587417&format=interactive", sheets_gid="1876349096"
+Of all mobile pages in our data: RDFa is on 60.61%, Open Graph tags are on 57.45%, Twitter tags are on 37.48%, Microdata is on 24.91%, Facebook tags are on 8.15%, Dublin Core tags are on 1.22%, Microformats are used on 0.68%, and microformats2 are used on 0.11%.
+Desktop usage is similar.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT3kZ1Ys-9tId-WBa_8muMzrTAu1Ad5TXYgkopXMmBVc1xmd2N_4PZIpEZEOqRL7baymle0kHzaC6KY/pubchart?oid=501587417&format=interactive", sheets_gid="1876349096"
   )